 Adjusted Score: 85943%

 Critics Consensus: Besides bringing on the laughs, Barbershop displays a big heart and demonstrates the value of community.

-An ensemble comedy about a day in the life of a barbershop on the south side of Chicago.
-It's Calvin's...
+A smart comedy about a day in the life of a barbershop on the south side of Chicago.
+Calvin (Ice...
 [More]

 Critics Consensus: Featuring an excellent ensemble cast, a precise feel for the 1970s, and a killer soundtrack, Dazed and Confused is a funny, affectionate, and clear-eyed look at high school life.